trevorsharp/youtubecast-videoserver/README.md

 2. Run `docker-compose up -d` in the folder where your `docker-compose.yml` lives
 3. Check the logs using `docker-compose logs -f` to see if there are any errors in your configuration
 4. Add `?videoServer=example.com` to the end of your YouTubeCast feed url (replace `example.com` with your hostname)
+5. Go to `https://youtubecast.com?setVideoServer=example.com` to save your video server's address in your browser's cookies.
+All feeds generated from that browser will automatically append `?videoServer=example.com` to your feed URLs (replace `example.com` with your hostname)

 ### docker-compose.yml